-Overall, Oakville’s built neighbourhood fabric can be characterized one of three (3) ways: maturing, established, and new growth.
-South of the QEW (CEO1) is comprised of the oldest maturing neighbourhoods; North of the QEW and South of Upper Middle Road are also maturing but newer neighbourhoods seeing mostly infill growth and low enrolment yields.
+Overall, Oakville’s built neighbourhoods can be characterized one (1) of three (3) ways: maturing, established, and new growth.
+South of the QEW (CEO1) is comprised of the oldest maturing neighbourhoods; North of the QEW and South of Upper Middle Road are also maturing with newer neighbourhoods seeing mostly infill growth and low enrolment yields.
 North of Upper Middle Road and South of Dundas Street are established neighbourhoods with sustained and continued development and enrolment growth.
-And lastly, the geography north of Dundas Street (CEO6) is new Greenfield development, characterized by high development growth and potentially high enrolment yields.
+The geography north of Dundas Street (CEO6) is new Greenfield development, characterized by high development growth and potentially high enrolment yields.

 As it relates to future development potential, Oakville still has a very generous supply of greenfield developments (low to medium density development subdivisions – Single Family Dwelling and Townhomes) identified as the North Oakville Secondary Plan (East and West) north of Dundas Street (CEO6) to meet its growth targets.
 A significant number of subdivision applications within the secondary plan have already come online and are under construction.
 These developments are currently serviced by the newly opened St. Gregory the Great CES (CEO6).
 The latter opened in September 2016 to accommodate future enrolment growth north of Dundas as the four (4) elementary school sites designated in North Oakville are established.